The Soto Zen Buddhist Association is a professional organization of Soto Zen priests. Its mission is:

 The third National Conference was held in 2008 at the San Francisco Zen Center, where about 60 full members met, and Green Gulch Farm Zen Center, where for the first time, 30 associate members gathered.
 The associate members joined the full members for the Saturday program.
 There were two keynote speakers: Kojun Gil Fronsdal and Professor Robert Scharf.

 The SZBA continues to develop ways to strengthen the presence of Soto Zen in America, nurture relationship to the tradition of Soto Zen and cultivate connections within and across Soto lineages represented in the West, insuring a strong and coherent presence for the ongoing offering of Soto Zen.
-Amongst other things, the SZBA sponsors and runs a biannual member’s conference, maintains a database of members and ethics statements and this website, facilitates peer support, communication and sharing of resources among members, and is developing standards for membership.
+Among other things, the SZBA sponsors and runs the biannual National Conference; maintains a database of members and ethics statements; maintains this website; and facilitates peer support, communication and sharing of resources among members.

 Please click here to view profiles of current Board members of the SZBA.
 Feel free to contact the SZBA Administrative Coordinator with any questions!